In the main menu, click Inventory > Deals.

 You can track the pacing of guaranteed deals by including the “PG Impression Pacing” spend column in the Inventory > Deals view.

 (Administrator users only; optional) In the Technical section, edit the default settings as needed.

-(Guaranteed deals only) Select the ads that to use for the deal and create a default programmatic guaranteed (PG) placement.
+(Guaranteed deals only) Select the ads that to use for the deal (or the 1x1 pixel for publisher-managed ads) and create a default programmatic guaranteed (PG) placement.